Start well with CDU

 If you're a Higher Education student

-If you're a VET student
+If you're a TAFE student

 Your number of units varies depending on the course and how it is being delivered.